 R 299.9213 Lists of hazardous wastes from nonspecific and specific sources.

 Rule 213.
-(1) The following wastes are hazardous wastes unless excluded pursuant to the provisions R 299.9211:
+(1) The following wastes are hazardous wastes unless excluded under R 299.9211: (a) Wastes from nonspecific sources listed by the administrator and identified in table 203a of these rules.